Containers

 It supports storage devices as small as 1 MiB in size (APFS on a 1.44 MiB HD floppy, anyone?) and has no apparent upper storage limit.
 It supports the sharing of blocks among as many as 100 volumes (with some limitations).
 In addition to that hard-coded upper maximum of 100 volumes, APFS requires that there can be no more than one volume per 512 MiB of storage space.
 This helps limit storage contention and reduces the amount of space needed to maintain file system metadata on-disk.

-The Space Manager instance keep track of which blocks across storage tiers are in-use.
-It also is responsible for the allocation and freeing of blocks for volumes on-demand.
+The Space Manager keeps track of which blocks across storage tiers are in-use.
+It is also responsible for the allocation and freeing of blocks for volumes on-demand.

 Checkpoint Areas